 Chemistry (Major and Minor): Kevin Schultz

 Ruquia Ahmed-Schofield, Associate Professor of Chemistry: organic chemistry

-George Greco, Associate Professor of Chemistry: organic, inorganic, and medicinal chemistry
+George Greco, Professor of Chemistry: organic, inorganic, and medicinal chemistry

 Judith R. Levine, Professor of Biology and Chemistry: biochemistry and molecular biology

-Kevin P. Schultz, Assistant Professor of Chemistry, organic chemistry
+Kevin P. Schultz, Associate Professor of Chemistry, organic chemistry

 Scott P. Sibley, Professor of Chemistry: physical chemistry